aiven/aiven-docs/docs/platform/concepts/static-ips.md

 ---
 title: Static IP addresses
+sidebar_label: Static IP
 ---

-Aiven services are normally addressed by their hostname.
-There are some situations however where static IP addresses may be needed for your platform, and so these are also available for a small additional charge.
+Aiven services are normally addressed by their hostname, but static IP addresses are also available for an additional charge.

-Some common use cases for needing a static IP address might include:
+Static IP address are useful with the following:

--   firewall rules for specific IP addresses
+-   Firewall rules for specific IP addresses
--   tools, such as some proxies, that use IP addresses rather than hostnames
+-   Tools such as proxies that use IP addresses rather than hostnames

-## Static IP addresses on the Aiven platform

-Static IP addresses are created in a specific cloud and belong to a specific project.
+Static IP addresses on the Aiven platform are created in a specific cloud and belong to a specific project.
 During their lifecycle, the IP addresses can be in a number of states, and move between states by being created/deleted, by being associated with a service, or when the service is reconfigured to use the static IP addresses.
-This is summarised in the diagram below:
+This is summarised in the diagram.

 ```mermaid
 graph LR;